Codecademy/docs/content/react/concepts/hooks/terms/useState/useState.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `useState()` returns the current state of the component and its setter.
-State must be changed through the setter only.
-Don't mutate it directly as it may caused unexpected behavior.
+State must be changed through the setter only and not be mutated directly as it may cause unexpected behavior.

 ## Syntax